alexeilebedev/openacr/txt/coding-style.md

 ## Coding Style

 OpenACR is written with a certain uniform coding style.
 This section explains the reasoning behind it.
-The style is maintained by various tools; first of all, amc generates all code in this style; Second, `indent-recent` and `cpp-indent` automatically indent source files using emacs 4-space indentation mode.
+The style is maintained by various tools.
+First of all, amc generates all code in this style; Second, `indent-recent` and `cpp-indent` automatically indent source files, and should be used before any commit.

 ### Spaces, Indentation